 Having a smaller boat allows you to explore creeks, marshes, mangroves, and other areas that bigger boats cannot access.
 Find yourself a nice small boat, customize it for optimal fishing, and hit the backwaters to find that golden fishing hole.

-Costs of housing your boat, whether indoors or at the marina, can be expensive.
+The costs of housing your boat, whether indoors or at the marina, can be expensive.
 Most mooring fees are charged by the foot, meaning slips for bigger boats cost more.
 With a smaller boat, you save more money that can be repurposed to customize or upgrade the onboard equipment.
 If you live somewhere with cold winters, the months of storage for a small boat will be significantly cheaper than for a large boat.

 While not always the case, smaller boats often cost less than their larger brothers and sisters.
 While there is less to offer in the way of accessories and space, smaller boats can be made affordable to those who want to make boating a part of their life.
 Besides, we all don’t need to start out with large vessels.
 Why not work your way up in size over time?